 Financial Benefits

 Ask about satisfaction with company contributions to retirement plans, vesting schedules, and the overall ease of enrollment.
 Explore interest in financial education resources, including budgeting tools, debt management, and investing basics.
-These can be especially valuable for younger employees or those without access to financial advisors.

 Work-Life Balance